NGO Santé Diabète

 Strengthening national policy frameworks

-Santé Diabète supported the Ministry of Health in the graphic formatting of national policy documents for the fight against non-communicable diseases and national strategies for the fight against diabetes.
-The produced documents were disseminated by the Ministry of Health.
+Santé Diabète supported the Ministry of Health in the graphic design of national policy documents on the fight against non-communicable diseases and national strategies for the fight against diabetes.
+These documents were disseminated by the Ministry of Health.

 Strengthening national dialogue frameworks and access to medicines

-Establishment of a a framework for dialogue and presentation of the various data on the availability of antidiabetic treatments as well as their prices and exchanges to improve this availability.
+Establishment of a framework for dialogue and presentation of the various data on the availability of antidiabetic treatments as well as their prices, and discussion on ways to improve their availability.

 La formation universitaire - mise en place par le Ministère de l’enseignement supérieur et de la recherche, l’hôpital du Mali et l’ONG Santé Diabète - a permis de former 16 endocrinologues dont 14 sont déjà en poste dans différentes structures de santé au Mali en 2018.